nrdg/fracridge/docs/index.rst

 wasted calculations, and automatically span the relevant range of regularization, avoiding the need for arduous manual exploration.

-In a `companion preprint article <https://arxiv.org/abs/2005.03220>`_, we show that the proposed method is fast and scalable for large-scale data problems, and delivers results that are straightforward to interpret and compare across models and datasets.
+In a `companion article <https://academic.oup.com/gigascience/article/9/12/giaa133/6011381>`_, we show that the proposed method is fast and scalable for large-scale data problems, and delivers results that are straightforward to interpret and compare across models and datasets.

 .. toctree::
    :maxdepth: 2